backand/docs/source/includes/_common_use_cases.md

 While many of these libraries have code that can exist in either the client or the server, the approach above is ideal when security is a consideration.
 If you're dealing with a customer's sensitive personal info, a client side-based implementation may expose your users to unnecessary risk.
 By moving these calls to server-side custom actions, you can protect your users' information by encrypting the communications with HTTPS web requests (already provided by Backand), and put the sensitive code behind your application's administrative dashboard.

 ## Working with Geographic Data
 Backand lets you store geography points as fields as part of any object.
-Geography point is an array of latitude and longitude which represents a location on a map.
+A geography point is an array two floats, representing the latitude and longitude of a position on a map.

-With Backand geography query you can easily find distance between points or objects that match a distance to a specific location.
+With Backand's geography query you can easily find distances between points or objects, within a range from a specific location that you specify.

 ### Add a Point

-To add new point field, open Backand Model, select add field with *point* type.
-To POST new data point for latitude 10 and longitude 20 just send the following array:
+> To POST a new data point for latitude 10 and longitude 20 in column `geo`, you can use the following JSON:

 ```json
   "geo": [10,20]
 ```

+To add new point field, open Backand's Model UI (**Database --> Model**).
+Find an object to which you wish to add the geometry data, and select `Add Field`, giving the new field the `point` data type.

 ### Query Point

-To query a distance within a geography point you can use any of the follow commands:
-`$withinMiles`
-`$withinFeet`
-`$withinKilometers`
-`$within (in meters)`

-To get all the restaurants within 25 Miles of San Francisco Marina District [37.8019859, -122.4414805]:
+> To get all the restaurants within 25 Miles of San Francisco's Marina District [37.8019859, -122.4414805]:

 ```json
   {